NCHP/NSTT Working Online Policy

 This policy applies to members of the NCHP/NSTT who are working therapeutically online.

 The NCHP/NSTT recognises and supports the value of online therapeutic work and acknowledges this as a growing area.
-However, members must recognise the nuances and differences from a practical, safe and ethical position when working in clinical practice online.
-It is enshrined in the NCHP/NSTT Code of Ethics and Clinical Practice that:
+However, members must recognise the nuances and differences from a practical, safe, and ethical position when working in clinical practice online.

-This policy covers those practitioners who have either had to move their therapeutic work online due to Government advice or are choosing to hold part of all of their therapeutic practice online.
-Online therapy in this context covers video conferencing and telephone.
-It does not cover text, messenger or email therapy, for which practitioners must attend specific training.
+This policy covers those practitioners who have either had to move their therapeutic work online due to Government advice or are choosing to hold part of all their therapeutic practice online.

 Taking on a new client online: